 How to Get a Confectionery & Chocolate Trading License in Dubai

-This guide walks you through everything you need to know about securing a Confectionery and Chocolate Trading Licence in Dubai, specifically under Activity Code 4721.77 at the Dubai South Business Hub Free Zone.
+This guide walks you through everything you need to know about securing a Confectionery and Chocolate Trading License in Dubai, specifically under Activity Code 4721.77 at the Dubai South Business Hub Free Zone.

-The Confectionery and Chocolate Trading Licence falls under Activity Code 4721.77, classified as a Trading Licence within the Trading category.
+The Confectionery and Chocolate Trading License falls under Activity Code 4721.77, classified as a Trading License within the Trading category.
 It authorises the holder to buy, sell, import, export, and re-export confectionery and chocolate products commercially.
 This includes:

 Chocolate bars, truffles, pralines, and cocoa-based products